A look back at Lie of the Year, 2009 to 2017

-PolitiFact’s editors and reporters award the Lie of the Year to the most significant falsehood or exaggeration of the past 12 months.
-Here’s a look back at the past eight years of "winners."
+PolitiFact awards the Lie of the Year to the most significant falsehood or exaggeration of the past 12 months.
+Here’s a look back at the past nine years of "winners."

 2016: Fake news